Therapists hate selling therapy.

 If the customer buys a hat, I would have successfully sold my hat making service in exchange for money.

 Both sides of the transaction would be happy.
 I would be happy because I get to do what I love.
-They would be happy because they get a quality hat that is made to fit them.
+They would be happy because they get a right-fit hat – one that is made to fit them.

 In The Actual World, Sales Isn’t Only Transactions

 It seems a bit reductionistic to believe that sales is only about a transaction.
 In the real world, there’s a bit more to it.